-THIS DESIGN GUIDE HELPS CREATE POSITIVE SPACES USING THE WELL BUILDING STANDARDTM - WHAT'S IN IT FOR YOU?
+THIS DESIGN GUIDE ON CREATING POSITIVE SPACES USING WELL BUILDING STANDARDTM -WHAT'S IN IT FOR YOU?

 This design guide, underpinned by a wealth of research, has been written to inspire the thinking and discussion around creating spaces that improve health and performance and enable us to reach our full potential.
-One standard in which this is reflected is the emerging and internationally recognised WELL Building StandardTM, from which we draw expertise.
+One standard in which this is reflected is the emerging and internationally recognized WELL Building StandardTM, from which we draw expertise.

-If this topic does inspire you, we have made the WELL accreditation process easy and accessible to understand, with:
+If this topic does inspire you, we have made the WELL certification process easy and accessible to understand, with:

-- An explanation of the WELL Building Standard[TM], its background and the key concepts - · A concise, step-by-step guide to achieving WELL certification - Case study examples of who is already implementing this method of human-centred design - · Advice on who can support you going forward
+- An explanation of the WELL Building StandardTM, its background and the key concepts - A concise, step-by-step guide to achieving WELL certification - · Case study examples of who is already implementing this method of human-centered design - · Advice on who can support you going forward

-Here's a quick list of some of the things WELL does to make it human-centred:
+Here's a quick list of some of the things WELL does to make it human-centered:

-- · Places people at the heart of design - · Makes successful and thriving spaces to support human health and well-being - Promotes healthy behaviour to improve nutrition, mood, sleep patterns, fitness, productivity and performance, and prevent occupant sickness - Sets human centred performance requirements to provide a framework for building project teams - Draws from scientific research that looks at the impact of our built environment - in which we spend more than 90 percent of our time1 - on our health and well-being - Reduces costs and improves outcomes, offering tangible financial benefits to businesses
+- $\cdot$ Places people at the heart of design - Makes successful and thriving spaces to support human health and well-being - Promotes healthy behavior to improve nutrition, mood, sleep patterns, fitness, productivity and performance, and prevent occupant sickness - Sets human centered performance requirements to provide a framework for building project teams - Draws from scientific research that looks at the impact of our built environment - in which we spend more than 90 percent of our time - on our health and well-being - Reduces costs and improves outcomes, offering tangible financial benefits to businesses

-Engineers, designers and architects must work together to meet all the requirements to achieve WELL Certification.
-A significant portion of the requirements are down to good design plus ongoing maintenance, testing and upkeep.
+Engineers, designers and architects must work together to meet all the requirements to achieve WELL certification.
+A significant portion of the requirements are just to good design plus ongoing maintenance, testing and upkeep.